- Off The Beaten Path

-You MAY make another stop to visit a family who make earth bricks and tiles on the roadside (if they are working) and try your hands on making one or two tiles.
-You’ll be amazed how difficult to make those simple tiles!
+You may make another stop to visit a family who makes earth bricks and tiles on the roadside (if they are working) and try your hands on making one or two tiles.
+You’ll be amazed by how difficult to make those simple tiles!

-Arrive at Tho Ha village, you will visit one family who make ritual votive paper products.
-Those products mostly immitate real products in life but will only be burned for the dead people.
+Arrive at Tho Ha village, you will visit one family who makes ritual votive paper products.
+Those products mostly imitate real products in life but will only be burned for the dead people.

 Walk back to Mr. Viet’s home for your home-hosted lunch then bid goodbye to the family and drive back to Hanoi.
-Trip ends at around 16:00 at the hotel.
+The trip will end at around 16:00 at the hotel.

 Overnight in Hanoi

 Hanoi – Mai ChauDay 3

 You will be collected by your private guide and driven in a private vehicle to the picturesque countryside of green paddy fields and mountains in the distance to the town of Mai Chau; home of the Thai minority.

 Upon arrival, you will check in at the boutique Mai Chau Lodge, a unique hotel of the area.
 Enjoy a home-hosted lunch at a local family, followed by a walking tour of Pom Coong and Lac villages.
 These villages are where communities of the White Thai live and you have an opportunity to learn about their way of life, the stilted-house architecture, and their embroidery art.

 You will then return to your hotel, with the rest of the day free at your leisure.
 You may even chill out at the hotel’s outdoor swimming pool for the rest of the afternoon.
 Tonight, there is an opportunity to attend a traditional dance show performed by the White Thai (optional).

 Mai Chau – Son LaDay 4